NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP8/Scope-and-Requirements.page.md

 ## {{page-title}}

 ### Scope Overview
-This BaRS Application (Referrals from Advice and Guidance to eRS broker, Application 8) supports the following use case(s) ONLY:
+This BaRS Application (Referrals from Advice and Guidance to e-RS broker, Application 8) supports the following use case(s) ONLY:
 * Improved Advice and Guidance to electronic-Referral Service (e-RS)
 * 111Online to electronic-Referral Service (e-RS)
 * NHS.UK to electronic-Referral Service (e-RS)